epomatti/azure-storage-security/README.md

 Use the Portal to create the containers `app1` and `app2` with the respective encryption scopes.

+Do not enforce default for all blobs, so it is possible to test the scenarios with the app in this repository.

 ## Performance

 From the documentation: